Rua76/Group-project/README.md

    - **Background**

      - Werewolves of Miller's Hollow stands on the background of a peaceful village and one day several werewolves infiltrated into this place, aiming at killing all people in this village.
      - However, feeling of something horrible will happen, people in this village do not choose to sit still waiting for death.
-With some sepcial villagers as the leaders, all villagers unite together to fight for their survival.
+With some special villagers as the leaders, all villagers unite together to fight for their survival.
-     - Obviously things are not always easy.
+     - Obvious things are not always easy.
 Werewolves have the ability of pretending themselves as people during the daytime and they are smart enough to choose to kill people only at midnight.
-     - Considering the ability of werewolves, villagers choose to hold a survivors debates on every morning and vote to lynch a guy they think is a werewolf.
+     - Considering the ability of werewolves, villagers choose to hold a survivors debate on every morning and vote to lynch a guy they think is a werewolf.
      - **As a player,**
        - **if you are the werewolf,** try your best to pretend yourself smartly and apply all your wisdom to kill all the normal/special villagers at midnight with your werewolf friends.
-       - **if you are the villager,** try your best to protect yourself and other, make use of every clues the system and players provided to figure out werewolves and lynch them through voting.
+       - **if you are the villager,** try your best to protect yourself and others, make use of every clues the system and players provided to figure out werewolves and lynch them through voting.

 2. **Game Rules**
    - **Group Size:**

      - We design this game as a table for 9 - 12 people.
-Since this is a offline game, the individual player will join in the game with remaining computer players.
+Since this is an offline game, the individual player will join in the game with remaining computer players.
      - Character Distribution:

         9 Players: 3 Werewolves,  3 Special Villagers, 3 Normal Villagers